AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/index.rst

      - | A tool that can be used by application authors to package their projects as AppImages.
        | Requires manual creation of the AppDir folder structure and file placement (if make isn't used).
        | Allows for both including core system libraries like glibc and not including them.
-       | Doesn't require AppImages to be built on the oldest supported LTS distribution versions.
        | Less mature; doesn't support some options linuxdeploy does.
        | Repository link: https://github.com/probonopd/go-appimage
        | Packaging guide: :ref:`sec-go-appimagetool`